Ask any network administrator which is the toughest task of their job and the answer would invariably be troubleshooting network problems!

 An IP sniffer or a packet sniffer is a tool that analyzes all the inbound and outbound packets of a network.
 In addition, it records the path taken by each packet and interprets it to give more visibility into your network.
 Some of these tools can also be used to monitor routers, switches, server traffic, network hardware, and even networks as a whole.

 Let’s take a detailed look into each of these tools, so you can decide which is the right fit for your organization.

-Network Packet Sniffer from SolarWinds gives you the necessary insights to get to the bottom of all network traffic anomalies.
+The Packet Sniffer from SolarWinds Network Performance Monitor (NPM) gives you the necessary insights to get to the bottom of all network traffic anomalies.